it’s time to get to work…

 … so let’s work together.

-Dr. S. Ashleigh Weeden is an award-winning writer, researcher, community developer, and rural futurist whose work is fundamentally concerned with place, power, and policy - and how these forces shape our lives, particularly in rural contexts and during times of seismic socioeconomic change.
+Dr. S. Ashleigh Weeden is an award-winning rural futurist, community developer, writer, and researcher, whose work is fundamentally concerned with place, power, and policy - and how these forces shape our lives, particularly in rural contexts and during times of seismic socioeconomic change.
 She works with leaders in communities and organizations of all sizes to develop critical pathways towards their preferred futures.

 A long-time advocate for the power of place-based approaches as critical mechanisms for re-centering public policy on what matters most - ensuring everyone is included in a vibrant, vital future - Dr. Weeden has spent her career championing community-led innovation.
-She provides effective, pragmatic solutions to high-stakes policy problems, from nuclear energy to economic development, infrastructure management to strategic planning, and has developed a reputation for “speaking truth to power” through her provocative and impactful interventions.
+She provides effective, pragmatic solutions to high-stakes policy problems, from the community-impacts of large scale energy development to digital infrastructure management to strategic planning and governance.
+She has developed a reputation for “speaking truth to power” through her provocative and impactful interventions.

-With more than fifteen years of progressively influential contributions to both research and practice, Dr. Weeden has become a sought-after thought leader in the areas of future-oriented public sector leadership, the application of the “right to be rural” in research and practice, advancing evidence-informed rural policy renewal, community-first approaches to innovation and economic transformation, and place-based public stewardship.
+With more than fifteen years of progressively influential contributions to leadership in rural policy, practice, and research, Dr. Weeden has become a sought-after thought leader in the areas of future-oriented public sector leadership, the application of the “right to be rural” in policy and practice, advancing evidence-informed rural policy renewal, community-first approaches to innovation and economic transformation policy, and place-based public stewardship.

 Recent & Upcoming Appearances